 Because our productivity would increase to such an extent, which, in fact, it has, we are much more productive than, you know, those who lived in the US 100 years ago, in the time that Keynes predicted this.
 Sure, he was wrong.
 But I’d like to suggest he didn’t need not have been more wrong, right?
 You know, what, in his time, actually, most people had a single family, a single person income, most fans, right, as opposed to most families.
 Now, both, both parents work, you know, the mom and dad both work, right.

-And yet, somehow are still struggling to be able to make a living on a paycheck to paycheck basis.
+Yet, somehow are still struggling to be able to make a living on a paycheck to paycheck basis.
 And we shouldn’t have ever gotten to that extent.
-And again, you know, step back and see that the, you know, the types of cars that we have the types of houses that we have the enormous amount of spending, which isn’t translating to an increase in happiness.
+Again, you know, step back and see that the, you know, the types of cars that we have the types of houses that we have the enormous amount of spending, which isn’t translating to an increase in happiness.
 If it was and that’s justified, that’s perfectly fine.
 But in fact, what we see and I, as I display and a graph in the book, despite the ever-increasing GDP trends, levels of happiness have actually declined in the United States, in particular in these last few decades.

 Vimal George: Yeah, first of all, congratulations, by the way, Steve, that’s awesome.
 You know, I would say that everybody who wants to be able to go to college or college should have the opportunity to, that doesn’t necessarily mean that everybody should.
 But this college debt situation that we’re in right now is very unhealthy.
 So that right off the bat, oftentimes, you know, and unfortunately, our, our young, high school students, graduates, they’re, they’re not, they don’t get a good financial education.

-And so, you know, when they’re comparing colleges, let’s say, you know, they might opt for the most prestigious one, or where their friends are going or, you know, some, some college where they don’t necessarily take into account the level of debt that they’re going to get into.
-And this is this a problem because right off the bat, they’re going to be in an in a financial hole.
+So, you know, when they’re comparing colleges, let’s say, you know, they might opt for the most prestigious one, or where their friends are going or, you know, some, some college where they don’t necessarily take into account the level of debt that they’re going to get into.
+This is this a problem because right off the bat, they’re going to be in an in a financial hole.
 And as a result, you know, to climb out of that is much tougher than if they have, you know, maybe opted for a little bit less expensive of a college experience where they are able to keep from ever getting into that situation in the first place.